 The most heavily weighted scores are Acidity, Sweetness, and Bitterness, which equate to the coffee’s overall balance of flavor.
 This is the primary indicator of a desirable coffee.
 Additionally we account for other factors that relate to how you experience your coffee such as Aroma, Body, and Aftertaste, as well as what we call “Drinkability”.

-The Cupping and Brew evaluations are worth up to 50 points each.
-The two scores are then added together to determine the Star Rating.
-We created this dual evaluation with a perfect score as a possibility, though it is a rare occurrence.
+The evaluation is worth up to 50 points (doubled to add up to 100) and is used to determine the Star Rating.
+We created this evaluation system with a perfect score as a possibility, though it is a rare occurrence.
 At Roast Ratings the Star Rating is our main focus in grouping coffees of quality.
-If you want to dig deeper into our results, separate cupping and brewing scores can be found in the detailed review, as well as the score out of 100 for your reference.
+If you want to dig deeper into our results, separate scores can be found in the detailed review, as well as the score out of 100 for your reference.

 PALATE (0-10 POINTS TOTAL)